ABOUT US

 Inception

-In June of 2017 ESA was accidentally created, running its first league for Rainbow Six Siege under the name of SCS, the Siege Contender Series.
-At that time in 2017 there were no amateur leagues in Rainbow Six Siege that would provide esport players the opportunity to compete in the game they loved.
-SCS was created with no ambitions of becoming a company, but as a small casual league hoping to provide the esports experience to a handful of friendly teams.
-It would not stay that way for long.
+In June 2017, ESA was accidentally created, running its first league for Rainbow Six Siege under the name SCS, the Siege Contender Series.
+At the time, there were no amateur leagues for Rainbow Six Siege that provided esports players with opportunities to compete in the game they loved.
+SCS began without any ambitions of becoming a company, but as a small, casual league hoping to provide the esports experience to a handful of friendly teams.
+It wouldn’t stay that way for long.

-Over the next two months as SCS ran its first season, the Rainbow Six Siege community took note of SCS, and it was excited.
-Every week more and more people started watching the SCS matches and more and more teams were asking to join in the next season of the league.
-After the first season of SCS was complete, SCS officially became known as ESA, E Sport Association.
-What had started out as a small side project had turned into something much bigger.
+Over the next two months, as SCS hosted its first season, the Rainbow Six Siege community took notice, and it was excited.
+Each week, more and more people started watching SCS matches, and more and more teams started asking to join in the league’s next season.
+After the first season was complete SCS officially became known as ESA, E Sport Association.
+What began as a small side project had turned into something much greater.

 Expansion

 ESA grew quickly.
-In October of 2017 ESA started its second season.
-In January of 2018, at the start of ESA’s third season, ESA expanded to two leagues with one league being called the Contender Series and the second league, a higher level league, called the Champion Series.
-In April of 2018, at the start of ESA’s fourth season, ESA expanded to three leagues, adding the Rival Series under the Contender Series.
-In July of 2018, at the start of ESA's fifth season, ESA expanded to Europe adding its fourth league, the European Champion Series.
-Finally, in July of 2019, at the start of ESA’s ninth season, ESA expanded to five leagues, adding the European Contender Series.
+In October of 2017, ESA began its second season, continuing to host the contender series.
+In January of 2018, as ESA began its third season, ESA added a second league, the Champion Series.
+In April of 2018, as ESA began its fourth season, ESA added a third league, the Rival Series.
+In July of 2018, as ESA began its fifth season, ESA added its fourth league, and its first European league, the European Champion Series.
+Finally, in July of 2019, as ESA began its ninth season, ESA added its fifth league, the European Contender Series.

-ESA ran the North American Rival Series, the European and North American Contender Series, and the European And North American Champion Series for eight seasons.
+ESA continued to run the North American Rival Series, the European and North American Contender Series, and the European And North American Champion Series for eight more seasons.
 Over that time ESA’s popularity grew every season.

-At the beginning of each season ESA held a double elimination qualifier tournament to give new teams an opportunity to earn a position in one of the leagues.
-These tournaments would see up to 200 teams participating at once.
-During each season every match of every league was broadcasted.
-This entailed each week having four days of fourteen hours of matches broadcasted, and two days of seven hours of matches broadcasted.
-ESA ran and broadcasted matches 40 weeks a year.
+At the beginning of each season, ESA held a double elimination qualifier tournament that offered new teams an opportunity to earn a position in one of the leagues.
+These tournaments saw up to 200 teams participating at a time.
+During the season every match across every league was broadcasted.
+Each week featured four days with fourteen hours of matches and two days with seven hours of matches broadcasted.
+ESA operated and broadcasted matches 40 weeks a year.

-Overall, ESA hosted 16 seasons of 54 leagues and 44 tournaments.
-ESA had more than 3,500 players participate in leagues, and more than 11,500 players participate in tournaments, with players from over 25 different countries.
-ESA broadcasted matches 275 hours a month, bringing in over 85,000 views a month, and over 1 million broadcast minutes watched a month, from over 40,000 followers across different platforms.
-To pull all of this off took an amazing team of up to 50 ESA team members from 15 different countries.
+Overall, ESA hosted 16 seasons with 54 leagues and 44 tournaments.
+More than 3,500 players participate in its leagues, and more than 11,500 players participate in its tournaments, with players from over 25 countries.
+ESA broadcast matches 275 hours a month, bringing in over 85,000 views a month, and over 1 million broadcast minutes watched a month, from over 40,000 followers across various platforms.
+Achieving all of this required an extraordinary team of up to 50 ESA team members from 15 countries.

 Evolution